Organizing for Sleep

 Do a brain dump

-Keep lights low for an hour+ before bed - use candles when possible
+Keep lights low or use candles for an hour+ before bed

 Program screens to dim in the evening

-Read or listen to books on something other than a phone
+Read or listen to books on something other than a phone/tablet

-And a bonus if you have a partner who snores or moves a lot: have a happy, comfortable second sleep location.
+BONUS if you have a partner who snores or moves a lot: have comfortable second sleep location.

 1 - Don't freak out